 What is a Gabion?

-You might not be familiar with the word “gabion,” but you’ve almost certainly seen what they can do for a landscape.
+You might not be familiar with the word “gabion,” but you’ve almost certainly seen what they can do for your landscaping project or outdoor living space.
 A gabion is a type of wired basket filled with various rocks or soil that helps prevent erosion, retain a slope, or provide a landscape element.
 They are commonly used in streambanks and areas with steep slopes.
-In fact, gabions have been used for centuries for all sorts of purposes, ranging from landscaping to even military uses.
+In fact, gabions have been used for centuries for all sorts of purposes, ranging from landscaping, road building, to even military uses.

 Whether you need to use them as a barricade or a way to grow a few vegetables, gabions can be a great help to your landscaping or gardening needs.
 Here's what you need to know about gabions.